Mercy Otis Warren

-Mercy Otis Warren (September 25, 1728 – October 19, 1814) was an American activist poet, playwright, and pamphleteer during the American Revolution.
+Mercy Otis Warren (September 14, 1728 – October 19, 1814) was an American activist poet, playwright, and pamphleteer during the American Revolution.
 During the years before the Revolution, she had published poems and plays that attacked royal authority in Massachusetts and urged colonists to resist British infringements on colonial rights and liberties.
-She was married to James Warren, who was likewise heavily active in the independence movement.
+Her husband, James Warren, was likewise heavily active in the independence movement.

-During the debate over the United States Constitution in 1788, she issued a pamphlet, Observations on the new Constitution, and on the Federal and State Conventions, written under the pseudonym "A Columbian Patriot", that opposed ratification of the document and advocated the inclusion of a Bill of Rights.
+During the debate over the United States Constitution in 1788, Warren issued a pamphlet, Observations on the new Constitution, and on the Federal and State Conventions, written under the pseudonym "A Columbian Patriot", that opposed ratification of the document and advocated the inclusion of a Bill of Rights.
 Observations was long thought to be the work of other writers, most notably Elbridge Gerry.
 It was not until one of her descendants, Charles Warren, found a reference to it in a 1787 letter to British historian Catharine Macaulay that Warren was accredited authorship.
-In 1790, she published a collection of poems and plays under her own name, an unusual occurrence for a woman at the time.
-In 1805, she published one of the earliest histories of the American Revolution, a three-volume History of the Rise, Progress, and Termination of the American Revolution.
+In 1790, Warren published a collection of poems and plays under her own name, an unusual occurrence for a woman at the time.
+In 1805, Warren published one of the earliest histories of the American Revolution, a three-volume History of the Rise, Progress, and Termination of the American Revolution.

 Early life

-Warren was born on September 25, 1728, (Note: Her date of birth is September 25, 1728, on today's calendar.
-It was September 14, 1728, on the Old Style calendar.) the third of thirteen children and the first daughter of Colonel James Otis (1702–1778) and Mary (Allyne) Otis (1702–1774).
+Warren was born on September 14, 1728, (Note: Her date of birth is September 25, 1728, on today's calendar.
+It was September 14, 1728, on the Old Style calendar.) the third of 13 children and the first daughter of Colonel James Otis (1702–1778) and Mary (Allyne) Otis (1702–1774).
 The family lived in Barnstable, Massachusetts.
-Her mother was a descendant of Mayflower passenger Edward Doty.
-Her father was a farmer and attorney, who served as a judge for the Barnstable County Court of Common Pleas.
+Mary was a descendant of Mayflower passenger Edward Doty.
+James was a farmer and attorney, who served as a judge for the Barnstable County Court of Common Pleas.
 He won election to the Massachusetts House of Representatives in 1745.
-He was an outspoken opponent of British rule and the appointed colonial governor, Thomas Hutchinson.
+James was an outspoken opponent of British rule and the appointed colonial governor, Thomas Hutchinson.

 The Otis children were "raised in the midst of revolutionary ideals".
-Although Mercy had no formal education, she studied with the Reverend Jonathan Russell while he tutored her brothers Joseph and James in preparation for college.
+Although Mercy had no formal education, she studied with the Reverend Jonathan Russell while he tutored her brothers, Joseph and James, in preparation for college.
 Her father also had unconventional views of his daughter's education, as he fully supported her endeavors, which was extremely unusual for the 18th century.
 Her brother James attended Harvard College and became a noted patriot and lawyer.
 What little of his correspondence with Mercy survives suggests that James encouraged Mercy's academic and literary efforts, treating her as an intellectual equal and confidante.